 Adds a definition of “replacement units” used in Sections [9], [12] and [13].

-SECTION 7.
-Said section 1 of said chapter 121B, as so amended, is hereby further amended by inserting, after the definition of “Relocation project,” the following definition:-
+SECTION 27.
+Said section 1 of said chapter 121B, as so appearing, is hereby further amended by inserting, after the definition of “Relocation project,” the following definition:-

 “Replacement units”, low rent housing created to replace an existing housing project that is demolished or disposed of under subsection (k) of section 26; such units may be included within a privately owned mixed-income development that also includes dwellings that are not low rent housing, provided that the use and occupancy of the replacement units is subject to a binding legal contract and land use restriction under paragraph (7) of subsection (k) of section 26.